DolphyWind/Electra-Lang/README.md

     >-----+-
           |

-The regular four way cable (+) has a current that is coming from west heading to east.
+The regular four directional cable (+) has a current that is coming from west heading to east.
 It will create 2 more copies of that current with directions north and south.
 The current with direction north will get killed in the next iteration.
 Cables clone and support currents based on their ascii value.

 #### **Cable Types**
 >**Horizontal Cable (-):** Supports east and west directions.
 Simple cable for moving current horizontally.